2006 North American heat wave: Mortality

-Reported deaths reached 22 in ten states by July 21, the end of the first stage of this heat wave.
+By July 21, when the first phase of this heat wave came to an end, 22 reported fatalities had occurred in ten states.
 Reports of deaths trailed off over the week-end of July 21–23, though high temperatures persisted and power outages remained in a number of areas including New York, Missouri, and Illinois.
 In St. Louis, half the city was without power due to severe thunderstorms, prompting requests for volunteer nurses to help cope with the situation.
 Though temperatures were somewhat cooler, there still was at least one further reported heat death in Missouri.

 At least 31 deaths due to the heat were reported in New York City by August 16.
 At least 13 died in Queens, 9 in Brooklyn, 5 in Manhattan and 1 in The Bronx.
 By the end of August, authorities totaled 40 deaths in New York, however a later mortality review in November 2006 revealed that heat was a factor in 140 deaths.

 In the early August heat, Chicago saw at least 23 deaths, but the City was widely praised for avoiding the disaster that occurred in the 1995 Chicago heat wave which saw over 700 deaths.
 The City took steps to ensure vulnerable residents were protected, and individuals took responsibility for their neighbors.

 By August 13, 28 heat-related deaths were reported in Cook County, which includes Chicago.